Latest Posts

 View of Chapinero Alto and the eastern mountains from my old apartment

 This part of Chapinero (‘Upper Chapinero’) is my favorite part of Bogota.
-I lived there in 2014-2015 and am living here again in 2023.
+I lived there in 2014-2015 and again in 2023.
 It’s a fantastic location if you’re a digital nomad, as there are lots of cafés.
-My favorites include Mistral (great lunch option), Mesa Salvaje (vegetarian), Almendro and Hibrido.
+My favorites include Mistral (great lunch option), Mesa Salvaje (vegetarian), and Hibrido.
+My favorite coffee shop is Amor Perfecto – I always have their coffee at home!

 My favorite part is between streets 55 and 70 around Carrera 4.
-This is close to the ‘Gourmet Zone’ (Zona G) of Chapinero Alto/Rosales.
-Most restaurants are pretty affordable, and some very cheap, if you’re earning in a Western currency.
+This is close to the ‘Gourmet Zone‘ (Zona G) of Chapinero Alto/Rosales.
+Most restaurants are pretty affordable, and some very cheap if you’re earning in a strong currency.
 There’s a variety of cuisine and plenty of trendy bars.

 Chapinero Alto is a good location if you want to be able to travel to the historical center or the chic north, as it’s about half-way between the two.
 There are good public transport connections as well as supermarkets (Carulla and Exito) and gyms (Bodytech and Stark Gym) on carrera 7.
-The rent will be anywhere between 1,500,000 and 3,500,000 pesos for a 1-2 bedroom apartment, depending on the age of the building, the street and the size of the apartment.
+The rent could be anywhere between 1,500,000 and 3,500,000 pesos for a 1-2 bedroom apartment, depending on the age of the building, the street, and the size of the apartment in square meters.

 Quinta Camacho (typically Estrato 4)